|Big Daddy's Kitchen|

 Add the stock, stirring well.
 Bring mixture to a boil; reduce heat and simmer until liquid is absorbed, about twenty minutes, stirring occasionally near the end of the cooking time.
 While simmering prepare the shrimp.
 When the liquid has been absorbed add the shrimp, remove bay leaves, cover and let stand for about 10 minutes (this will allow the shrimp time to poach).
 When served with a salad and fresh, crunchy bread this is a meal in itself.

 Note: My experience with this dish is that it can easily turn to mush if a good quality, long grain rice is not used.
 Over the years I have gradually switched to Basmati rice for all my dishes that call for rice.
 Unless you buy Basmati in an Indian or International grocer you'll find it pretty pricey.
-I'm not generally in the habit of making specific brand name recommendations, but in this case it can mean a lot if the wrong rice is used.
-So if you're unsure about which rice to use I recommend you go with Uncle Ben's converted white rice to reduce the chances of having the rice be mushy and sticky.
+As for regular long grain rice I'm not generally in the habit of making specific brand name recommendations, but if you are unsure Carolina rice is very good and nationally available.